hzbadr/exercism_elixir/elixir/anagram/README.md

 # Anagram

-Write a program that, given a word and a list of possible anagrams, selects the correct sublist.
+Given a word and a list of possible anagrams, select the correct sublist.

 Given `"listen"` and a list of candidates like `"enlists" "google" "inlets" "banana"` the program should return a list containing